mconati/armour-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 (You can add more Ipopt options in armour_main.cpp)

 ## Usage
-Interface with Matlab is implemented by calling a compiled C++ program in Matlab through function 'system'.
+Interface with Matlab is implemented by calling a compiled C++ program in Matlab through function `system`.
 It allows users to run operating system commands and get the output in Matlab.
 In that way, Matlab will not be affected even if there is error in the C++ program.
 The communication between Matlab and the C++ program is initiated through reading and writing different files since the communication in Matlab simulation does not require synchronization.